Flypaper (2011 film): Plot

 An exasperated Gates teams up with Peanut Butter and Jelly and plots to use their unconventional explosives in a last ditch effort to break into the vault.
 Tripp escapes captivity again and convinces Jelly to reveal that Vicellous Drum is the duo's point man who summoned them to the bank via a fax.
 Tripp pilfers Jelly's gun and barters the previously missing clicker for a similar fax that Gates and the trio received, also from Vicellous Drum.
 Tripp deduces that Drum summoned all of the criminals to the bank concurrently for the purpose of eliminating them all.
 This revelation is compounded when one of the hostages, a Swiss bank representative, is found dead in a cupboard, also in possession of a fax from Drum.

 Tripp tries to convince Gates that the robbery is in fact an organized ambush and that Drum is in the bank.
 Ignoring him, Gates detonates the duo's explosives and finally breaches the vault.
 As the remaining criminals load their take into duffel bags and the hostages look on, the bank's security guard Mr. Clean arms himself in a fit of paranoia and urges the others to stay away from him.
 Tripp and Kaitlin devise a plan to cut the lights in the bank so that Drum will go searching for a pair of night-vision goggles that Tripp had previously discovered in the bathroom.
 This ploy reveals that Mr. Blythe, Kaitlin's hypoglycemic bank manager, is in fact Vicellous Drum.
 Drum kills Mr. Clean and Gates before cornering and striking Tripp in the bathroom.
-When Drum's identity is revealed, he attempts to bribe the remaining hostages with money, but they fatally shoot him.
+When Drum's identity is uncovered, he attempts to bribe the remaining hostages with money, but they fatally shoot him.
 Peanut Butter and Jelly gleefully take all of the money that the trio had originally wanted from the vault and flee for Cancún.

 The following morning, Tripp receives medicine from an ambulance while Rex, a loan officer, talks to the press about the robbery and Madge, a bank teller, convenes with bank management about compensation for the night's misfortune.
 A group of police officers help Kaitlin load what appear to be wedding gifts into her car.
 Tripp follows Kaitlin into her car and opens her gifts, revealing large sums of money encased by currency straps and that Kaitlin herself is a bank robber.
 Admitting to being in love with her, Tripp persuades Kaitlin into forming a bank-robbing duo of their own, but devoid of murder or bloodshed.
 Kaitlin reveals that she is Alexis Black, the FBI's #3 most wanted bank-robbing fugitive and the two drive off together.